File Upload

 File Upload stores references to uploaded Craft assets.
 In templates, exports, summaries and integrations, treat the value as uploaded asset data rather than the original browser file input.

 For GraphQL mutations, File Upload fields accept an array of FileUploadInput values.
-You can pass base64 file data for new uploads or asset IDs for existing assets.
+You can pass base64 file data for new uploads or asset IDs for existing assets (including assets staged via the Formie upload endpoints).
 See Create Submissions.

 Theme config